Darius Gaiden: Reception

 Upon its debut in arcades, Darius Gaiden received critical acclaim, and was a commercial success.
 The Japanese magazine Gamest handed the game several awards, including the 2nd "Best Graphic", 3rd "Best Shooting", and 7th "Grand Prize" awards.
 Readers also voted it as being the fourth best arcade game of the year.
 Gamest commended Taito for not focusing on gimmicks like the panoramic screen, but instead on the gameplay by making it fresh and interesting.
 Staff praised the mechanics, soundtrack, graphical style, and overall presentation.

 Home releases of Darius Gaiden, specifically the Sega Saturn version, also received positive reviews.
 The Saturn version sold over 70,000 copies in Japan alone.
 Famitsu awarded it the "Gold Hall of Fame" award, the magazine's second highest award for a game.
 Publications specifically focused on the gameplay and graphical style.
 The four reviewers for Electronic Gaming Monthly were impressed by the visuals for their 3D effect and detail, as were Famitsu staff and GamePro's Air Hendrix.
 Staff at GameFan compared its quality to SNK's Pulstar.
 Rad Automatic of Sega Saturn Magazine praised Gaiden for its graphics and action-packed gameplay, specifically the level of challenge and usage of branching level paths.

 Critics felt indifferent about the soundtrack, some of whom liked its strangeness while others found it to be unfitting.
 The music was Automatic's sole complaint with the game, describing it as being "some fat bint warbling away like an Old Spice advert".
 Famitsu disagreed, claiming that the music gave the game some charm.
-GameFan stated that Zuntata's compositions were surprisingly good and fit its atmosphere.
+GameFan said that Zuntata's compositions were surprisingly good and fit its atmosphere.
 Critics were also mixed towards the difficulty.
 Electronic Gaming Monthly stated that it was their only gripe towards Gaiden, feeling it was too high and made the game unnecessarily difficult to play.
 Automatic thought otherwise, saying that the difficulty was just right.
 GameFan staff argued that the Sega Saturn version was better than its arcade counterpart for its lack of slowdown and impressive graphical effects.
 Famitsu was less enthusiastic about the PlayStation conversion due to its slowdown problems, jerky scrolling, and unimpressive opening cutscenes.
 PC Gamer's Daniel Erickson, who reviewed the Windows version argued that the game wasn't as impressive as it used to be, but that the gameplay and responsive controls made it a worthy pickup for fans of the genre.